fictionco/fiction/@docs/essentials/styles/index.md

 The only CSS preprocessor that is supported by default in Factor is [Less](http://lesscss.org/).
 This is because we don't recommend using any functionality in these preprocessors aside from [nesting](http://lesscss.org/#nesting) which is critical and module loading.

-In the [near future](https://drafts.csswg.org/css-nesting/) CSS nesting will become native, and therefore we won't need preprocessors at all.
+In the [near future](https://drafts.csswg.org/css-nesting/), CSS nesting will become native, and therefore we won't need preprocessors at all.

 > **Note** You can support other preprocessors via plugin

 ## Styles in Components

 You can add CSS to any Vue component by adding a `<style>` tag.
-The style tag will then use any preprocessor specified in it's `lang` attribute (as long as it's been supported):
+The style tag will then use any preprocessor specified in its `lang` attribute (as long as its been supported):

 ```html
 <style lang="less">